3eeps/llmon-py/README.md

-# llmon-py - built with langchain,
+# llmon-py - built with langchain
 a simple interface for local hosting of ggml formatted large language models for windows

 hopefully someone can be inspired to build something great from this!